-Students who are enrolled in the M.A.R. program at Hartford Seminary are eligible to apply for the M.Div. program at Yale as part of a joint-degree agreement between the schools.
+Students who are enrolled in the M.A. program at Hartford Seminary are eligible to apply for the M.Div. program at Yale as part of a cooperative agreement between the schools.

 Those who are chosen to participate in this program may transfer up to half of their M.Div. requirements (thirty-six hours) from Hartford.